-For the three months ended March 31, 2007, we had negative free cash flow of \$15.3 million as compared to negative free cash flow of \$15.4 million in 2006.
-These negative amounts are a result of an investment in working capital due to higher activity levels and the funding of year end compensation accruals.
+For the three months ended June 30, 2007, we had positive free cash flow of \$19.1 million as compared to positive free cash flow of \$6.8 million in 2006.
+For the six months ended June 30, 2007, we had positive free cash flow of \$3.8 million, as compared to negative free cash flow of \$8.7 million for the first six months of 2006.
+These increases are a result of improved working capital efficiency primarily due to lower revenue growth as compared to the prior year primarily in our multi-family operations.
 During the first quarter of 2006, we collected approximately \$24.6 million, primarily related to the sale of two operations to Automated Logic Corporation and Automated Logic Contracting Services, Inc.

 Credit Facility-On February 20, 2007, we amended our senior credit facility.
 The Facility consists of a \$100.0 million revolving credit facility which is available for borrowings and letters of credit.
 The Facility expires in February 2012 and is secured by substantially all of our assets except for assets related to projects subject to surety bonds.
-As of March 31, 2007, the total of the Facility was \$100.0 million, with no outstanding borrowings, \$25.7 million in letters of credit outstanding, and \$74.3 million of credit available.
+As of June 30, 2007, the total of the Facility was \$100.0 million, with no outstanding borrowings, \$27.3 million in letters of credit outstanding, and \$72.7 million of credit available.

 We have a choice of two interest rate options for borrowings under the Facility; these rates are floating rates determined by the broad financial markets, meaning they can and do move up and down from time to time.
-We estimate that the interest rate applicable to the borrowings under the Facility would be approximately 6.57% as of March 31, 2007.
+We estimate that the interest rate applicable to the borrowings under the Facility would be approximately 6.57% as of June 30, 2007.
 Commitment fees are payable on the portion of the capacity not in use for borrowings or letters of credit at any given time.
 These fees range from 0.20%-0.30% per annum, based on the ratio of debt to Credit Facility Adjusted EBITDA.
 The Facility contains financial covenants defining various financial measures and the levels of these measures with which we must comply.
-We are in compliance with all the financial covenants as of March 31, 2007.
+We are in compliance with all the financial covenants as of June 30, 2007.